This will be a messy time as your infant learns to eat!

 At this age, feeding time will be messy as your child is learning to eat.
 Human milk and/or commercially prepared formula is still required.
 Cow's milk is not recommended until after one year of age.
 Thirty-two ounces per day is usually the maximum amount recommended, and your infant will likely consume less as solids are introduced.
 Continue to advance baby cereal, and strained fruits, meats, and vegetables.
 Juice has no nutritional value and is not recommended, but if given, limit to no more than 4 ounces per day.

 Solids should be introduced as per the feeding recommendations.
 Start with single foods, given once a day.
 Feed with a spoon and do not put solids in a bottle or infant feeder.
+Ask your provider about introducing peanut protein at the 6-month wellness visit.

 Fluoride is very important for the development of your child's teeth and it is recommended to begin fluoride supplements at six months of life.
 Fluoride is not in formula or human milk and must come through water or supplements.
 Although most municipal water supplies add fluoride, some do not.
 If you are uncertain, you can check with your local utility company.